ykomal/KnowYourNews/README.md

-# requests-modifier
+# Know Your News
-Chrome extension to redirect requests to another url
+Chrome extension to give you a summary of the websites

 # Init
 ```